Aspirinsmurf/risky-plays-calculator/README.md

 # Syntax Reference

 ## Introduction
 RiskyPlay is a probability calculator and risk analysis tool for Blood Bowl 2020.
-It uses a human-readable notation to enable rapid input of complex sequences of actions.
+It uses a human-readable notation to enable rapid input of sequences of actions.

 The input is pure text, and the output is one or more tables of action sequences and probabilities.